iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ## 18. Anchor Repayments

-The below dashboard shows the current state of the Anchor Protocol with **current outstanding debt at 250M UST.** The **current collateral deposits stand at close to 1 Billion UST with a LTV ratio of 25%.** The dashboard also visualises daily borrows and repayments.
+The below dashboard shows the current state of the Anchor Protocol with current outstanding debt at 250M UST.
+The current collateral deposits stand at close to 1 Billion UST with a LTV ratio of 25%.
+The dashboard also visualises daily borrows vs repayments.
 During the period between May 19th to 23rd the repayments surpassed borrows due to crash in LUNA prices.

 ### Key Metrics
 * Deposits 🔺 in both bLUNA & USD with total deposits close to 1 billion 💲 🔥